Jacques Tits: Awards and honors

+Tits became a member of the French Academy of Sciences in 1979.
+He was a member of the Norwegian Academy of Science and Letters.
+He became a foreign member of the Royal Netherlands Academy of Arts and Sciences in 1988.

 Contributions

 He introduced the theory of buildings (sometimes known as Tits buildings), which are combinatorial structures on which groups act, particularly in algebraic group theory (including finite groups, and groups defined over the p-adic numbers).
 The related theory of (B, N) pairs is a basic tool in the theory of groups of Lie type.
 Of particular importance is his classification of all irreducible buildings of spherical type and rank at least three, which involved classifying all polar spaces of rank at least three.
 The existence of these buildings initially depended on the existence of a group of Lie type in each case, but in joint work with Mark Ronan he constructed those of rank at least four independently, yielding the groups directly.
 In the rank-2 case spherical building are generalized n-gons, and in joint work with Richard Weiss he classified these when they admit a suitable group of symmetries (the so-called Moufang polygons).
 In collaboration with François Bruhat he developed the theory of affine buildings, and later he classified all irreducible buildings of affine type and rank at least four.

 Another of his well-known theorems is the "Tits alternative": if G is a finitely generated subgroup of a linear group, then either G has a solvable subgroup of finite index or it has a free subgroup of rank 2.

 The Tits group and the Kantor–Koecher–Tits construction are named after him.
 He introduced the Kneser–Tits conjecture.